A SHORT HISTORY OF THE USA

 THE GREAT AWAKENING

-In the early 18th century there was a great religious revival in the North American colonies.
+In the mid 18th century there was a great religious revival in the North American colonies.
 (Later it was given the name 'The Great Awakening').
 Leading figures in the revival were William Tennent 1673-1745, a Scottish-Presbyterian preacher, Jonathan Edwards 1703-1758.
 The English preacher George Whitefield 1714-1770 also visited the colonies and won many converts.

 CONFLICT WITH BRITAIN

 As the North American colonies grew tension with Britain was inevitable.
 The British felt that the colonies existed for the benefit of the mother country and this attitude was bound to cause resentment.
 As early as 1651 the British Parliament passed a navigation act.
 It stated that any goods grown or made outside Europe must be transported to England in English ships.
 Other Navigation Acts followed it.
 The 1660 Navigation Act stated that certain goods (cotton, indigo, sugar and tobacco) could only be exported from the colonies to England or to other colonies.
 It was followed by acts in 1670 and 1673.
 However the British made little attempt to enforce these acts and they were widely ignored by the colonists.
 (After 1763 the British tried to enforce them more rigorously, causing great resentment among the colonists).

 In the early 18th century the population of the North American colonies grew rapidly.
 It was probably about 300,000 at the end of the 17th century but by 1760 it was over 1 million.
 By 1780 it had doubled.
 In the early 18th century the population was boosted by immigrants from Northern Ireland (most of them descended from Scottish Presbyterians).
 There were also many immigrants from Scotland itself.
 Also in the early 18th century there were many German immigrants.
 Land was cheap in North America and it attracted many people hoping for a better life.